kwrooijen/gungnir/README.md

 ### Plug & Play setup

-Getting your database stack setup in Clojure can be a bit of a chore.
-It can be daunting for new Clojurians (and especially those that have never used Java).
 The Clojure community tends to lean towards the "pick the libraries that you need" method rather than using a "framework" when building an application.
-Which just makes it more challenging for new users.
+Which can make it challenging for new users.
 Once you're familiar with the Clojure ecosystem you'll know which libraries you prefer and create your own setup.
 And that's exactly what I've done.

 If you want complete control over your database stack, then this is probably not for you.
 If you're a beginner and are overwhelmed with all the necessary